 Under MSRB Rules, we are required to seek your acknowledgement that you have received this letter.
-Accordingly, please send me an email to that affect, or sign and return the enclosed copy of this letter to me.
+Accordingly, please send me an email to that affect, or sign and return the enclosed copy of this letter

+to me. in to that affect, or sign and return the enclosed copy of this rete

 Thank you.

 Sincerely,

-Ivong The
+Ivong L.

-lvory Li Managing Director Piper Jaffray & Co.
+Ivory Li Managing Director Piper Jaffray & Co.

 Acknowledgement:

 Aaron Brown

 Vice Chancellor, Business and Financial Services Riverside Community College District

 Date:

-Cc: David Casnocha, Stradling Yocca Carlson & Rauth Briana Abrams, Stradling Yocca Carlson & Rauth Chet Wang, Keygent LLC
+David Casnocha, Stradling Yocca Carlson & Rauth Briana Abrams, Stradling Yocca Carlson & Rauth Chet Wang, Keygent LLC